DoravirineBrand Name: Pifeltro Other Names: DOR Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Whether doravirine can harm an unborn baby is unknown.
-Talk to your health care provider about possible risks with taking doravirine when pregnant.
+Talk to your health care provider about the risks and benefits of taking doravirine during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking doravirine.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Doravirine may affect the way other medicines or products work, and other medicines or products may affect how doravirine works.